Ralph’s family were typical British nominal Christians. He writes,

 But Ralph’s life was to change dramatically after he was saved from a situation that would have ended in his early death.
 And this did not just happen once, it happened on three occasions by the time he was eighteen.

 “My survival as a child was really quite amazing, a miracle really.
-Then, as a sixteen-year-old riding my bicycle, I experienced a second miraculous escape.
-Something, or someone (I later realised it was God) spoke to me and told me to move immediately off the road and onto the pavement.
-A second later the wheels of a huge articulated lorry ploughed through exactly where I had been.
-His wheels even mounted the pavement!
-Had I not moved, I would have been killed instantly.
+Then, as a sixteen-year-old riding my bicycle, I experienced a second miracle.
+The road was very busy and I was waiting in a traffic queue.
+There was no space to ride inside of the cars as cyclists often do.
+A huge 30 tom lorry stopped beside me.
+As it began to move forward with the traffic, the space between the lorry and me seemed to be closing.
+Something, or someone (I later realised it was God) spoke to me – deep inside of me – and told me to move immediately off the road and onto the pavement.
+I leaped off my bike and dragged it with me onto the pavement.
+A second or two later the wheels of the articulated lorry ploughed through exactly where I had been.
+Had I not obeyed and moved, I would have been killed instantly.

-As if two such events were not enough, something else happened just two years later.
+As if two miracles were not enough, something else happened just two years later.

 By the time I was eighteen I rode a trials motorcycle both on and off road.
 It was just two years after the bicycle incident that I skidded in the snow and ice and was sent hurtling right in front of an oncoming bus.
 It was my own fault for taking a corner too fast in bad road conditions.
 The bus was very close, heading straight for me.
 Instinctively I called out ‘Oh God, help!’
 And again, he really did!
-One moment the bus was bearing down on me, the next moment I had hit the kerbside and come to a stop on the opposite side of the road and the bus had passed by.
-They say that time goes more slowly in these situations, but for me I was moved out of harm’s way in an instant.
-I knew that God again intervened to save me.
-Even in dry conditions it would have been difficult to avoid me, but in the snow and ice it was pretty well impossible for the bus to miss me.
-As I sat there trying to recover from the shock, my heart racing, my mind running through the fact that I was so close to being killed, I finally began to wake up to spiritual things.
+One moment the bus was bearing down on me, the next moment I had hit the kerbside and come to a stop on the opposite side of the road, and the bus had passed by.
+People often say that time goes more slowly in these situations, but for me I was moved out of harm’s way in an instant.
+I knew that God had again intervened to save me.
+Even in dry conditions it would have been very difficult for the bus to avoid me, but in the snow and ice it was pretty well impossible.
+As I sat there recovering from the shock, my heart was racing, my mind running through the fact that I was so close to being killed, I finally began to wake up to reality.
 I realised that there is a God and that it was he who had warned me of the lorry two years before.
 I realised that God was most certainly interested in little old me!”

-Ralph thanked God for saving him.
-He had been attending the church youth group for five years, but he now began attending church and started to pray and read the bible.
-But, by his own admission, he was still “… trying to run away from God.”
-He was still only half-way there.
-He continued to ‘sit on the fence’ a little longer.
+Ralph had been attending the church youth group for five years, but he now asked Jesus Christ into his life, began attending church, and started to pray and read the bible.
+But, by his own admission, he was still “… sitting on the fence – trying to lead a double life.”
+He was not yet fully there.

 By his late teens Ralph was a competent and flexible musician able to get into local rock groups.
 [LINK] He played in a band in the evenings and at weekends, did some artwork for local businesses, and also had an office job.
 Life was busy.
 It was good and on the surface everything appeared great.
 But despite the outward appearance of a cool arty young rocker who had his life together and who seemed to have a great future, all was not well.

 “People who had seen me play would stop me in the street, and it felt good to be noticed.
-I thought I was doing ok, but in those alone times that we all have, I had to admit that despite all of the fun I was actually very empty inside.”
+I thought I was doing ok, but in those alone times that we all have, I had to admit that despite all of the fun I was actually still not satisfied.”

 “At school I had some great friends and a few of us have kept in contact ever since.
 My good friend Dave Chapman was the guy who really led me to Jesus.
-He originally took me along to his church youth group when I was 13, but my attendance was sporadic, mainly due to my passion for the kind of music which was not, at that time, very acceptable in church circles.
+He originally took me along to his church youth group when I was 13, but my attendance was sporadic, mainly due to my passion for other things like the kind of music which was not, at that time, very acceptable in church circles.
 However, I knew that there was a God and I knew that I was only alive because he had kept me alive.
-Also, a number of things happened which shook my confidence in ‘the good life’ and made me think more about eternity.”
+I was kind of a Christian, especially following the motorbike incident, but was a bit half-hearted about my faith in many ways.
+But a number of other things happened around this time that shook my confidence in ‘the good life’ and made me think more about eternity.”

 When I was sixteen, along with my own dice with death on the road, a guy I knew at school committed suicide.
 None of his friends had realised he was suffering from deep depression.
 Then, just a couple of years later, a guy we knew was killed in a motorcycle accident.
 It was about the same time I had the brush with death with an oncoming bus.
 It really shook me to the core.
 A short time later another young guy I knew who went into the military was accidentally killed during training.
 Suddenly youth no longer meant that you were indestructible with the world at your feet.
 These events affected me deeply and made me think about God.
 I began to pray daily.”